-My most recent memorable experience was the very first Rock the Park we put on.
+My most recent memorable experience was the very first Rock the Park we put on, back in 2016.
 I was new at my job, the event was something of an experiment, and I was feeling generally nervous about it.
 We had a great turnout, and when Spoon’s Jim Eno showed up with his kid, it felt totally full-circle – like Austin was welcoming me home.

 Why public rather than commercial radio?

 I’ve only ever worked in public radio and I recognize what a privilege it is.
 We get to take risks here that our commercial colleagues can’t afford to, even though a lot of them are music lovers, too.
 We get to help propel emerging bands and artists to a level where commercial stations will pay attention to them.
 We’re allowed to play music that’s really meaningful to our listeners.
 The difference is member support, and I’ll never take that for granted.
 Our members are everything.

 How do you spend your time when you’re not spinning records on the air?